vincenzomazzeo/map-engine/README.md

 public abstract T getMap(Map<String, Object> data);
 ```
 that returns an instance of `T` filled with the data passed as argument.
-These pair classes must be placed in the package specified by the `map-package` attribute of the `map` tag and they have to be called using the prefix specified by the attribute `id` of the `retrieve` tag followed by `Map` for the POJO class and `Retrieve` for the retriever class (see [Map](#map) for more details).
+These pair classes must be placed in the package specified by the `map-package` attribute of the `map` tag and they have to be named using the prefix specified by the attribute `id` of the `retrieve` tag followed by `Map` for the POJO class and `Retrieve` for the retriever class (see [Map](#map) for more details).
-In the example there is only one `retrieve` tag whose `id` attribute is `Catalog` therefore the POJO class is called `CatalogMap` and the retriever class is called `CatalogRetrieve`.
+In the example there is only one `retrieve` tag whose `id` attribute is `Catalog` therefore the POJO class is named `CatalogMap` and the retriever class is named `CatalogRetrieve`.
 ```java
 public class CatalogMap {